Staff Answer

 3) How the coolant will be injected into the tank and at what volume

-For our SLICTanks, we have designed a Flow Control Plate that is specific for each time of miner that you may place in the tank.
-The holes in the plate are specifically designed to provide the maximum flow to each miner while balancing the the total flow amount all the miners in the tank.
-We have done a lot of Computational Fluid Dynamic Modeling using software to get this balancing act correct so as to ensure that each miner gets enough coolant to keep them operating at maximum efficiency.
+For our SLICTanks, we have designed a Flow Control Plate that is specific for each type of miner that you may place in the tank.
+The penetrations in the flow control plates are specifically designed to provide the necessary amount of flow of BitCool BC-888 Dielectric Coolant to each miner while balancing the the total flow amount all the miners in the tank.

 Add New Comment